aws-observability/application-signals-demo/ai-validator/libs/tests/test-8.script.md

 **Constraints:**
 - You MUST pass in parameters 2 and 3

-### 7. Click the blue hexadecimal string
+### 7. Select the blue hexadecimal

-In the right panel, click the first blue hexadecimal string under 'Trace ID' (it should look like this: "...d0f3ab63951df").
-Then wait a few seconds.
+Select the blue hexadecimal

 **Constraints:**
-- You MUST ensure that the link you are trying to click is a blue hexadecimal string.
-- You MUST ensure the element you are clicking is an <a> tag with aria-label='Trace details for trace ...'
+- You MUST use the click_hexadecimal() function.

-### 8. Click 'Open Segment Details Panel' button

-In the top right corner, open segment details panel IF it is not already expanded.

-### 9. Click 'Exceptions' button
+### 8. Click the 'Exceptions' button

 In the right panel, click the 'Exceptions' button.

-### 10. Look for 'Only one PurgeQueue operation on apm_test is allowed every 60 seconds.'.
+### 9. Look for 'Only one PurgeQueue operation on apm_test is allowed every 60 seconds.'.

 Look for the message 'Only one PurgeQueue operation on apm_test is allowed every 60 seconds.'.